Parma, Ohio: Economy

 During the population boom between 1950 and 1980, Parma's commercial sector grew to match its residential sector.
-Since the 1950s, Parma has fostered the growth of many small businesses and been an operating hub for such well-known companies as General Motors, the Union Carbide Research Center (now GrafTech International-CLOSED as of 2017) and Cox Cable Television.
+Since the 1950s, Parma has fostered the growth of many small businesses and been an operating hub for companies including General Motors, Cox Cable, and formerly, the Union Carbide Research Center.

-Commercial districts

-The Shoppes at Parma

 The Shoppes at Parma, formerly Parmatown Mall, is a commercial shopping district that totals approximately 800,000 square feet.
 It is located approximately 3 miles south of Cleveland's southern border at the southwest corner of Ridge Road and West Ridgewood Drive in central Cuyahoga County.
-It is anchored by J.C.
-Penney, Dick's Sporting Goods, Marc's and Walmart.
+It is anchored by JCPenney, Dick's Sporting Goods, Marc's and Walmart.
 The mall opened as a shopping plaza in 1956 and was enclosed in the mid-1960s.

-Currently, it is owned and managed by Phillip's Edison & Co. and is undergoing extensive redevelopment at an expected cost of more than $70 million.

-Redevelopment will transform the commercial center into a pedestrian-friendly community-oriented mall and will include attractive landscaping, new lighting, creation of two tree-lined boulevards, repaving of the parking lots, changing the entire facade of the outdoor shopping strip and medical offices, demolition of the current Macy's and Dick's Sporting Goods buildings, creating a new point of entry to J.C.
-Penney from West Ridgewood Drive, the construction of six new outbuildings, and the separation of Walmart from the rest of the mall.

-Recently, it was announced that a 15-member "Parma Mayor's Town Center Task Force" will be formed to develop a plan for a town center based around the Ridge Road-West Ridgewood Drive intersection that features the Shoppes at Parma, Parma Branch library, University Hospitals Parma Medical Center and City Hall.
-It will be made up of representatives from various organizations including the Cuyahoga County Public Library, Parma Area Chamber of Commerce, Parma schools and the Cleveland Metroparks' West Creek Reservation.

-Ukrainian Village

 The Ukrainian Village commercial district is located along State Road between Tuxedo Avenue and Grantwood Drive.
-This district was designated Ukrainian Village in September, 2009.
+This district was designated Ukrainian Village in September 2009.
+It hosts the Ukrainian Independence Day parade (August).

-This commercial district features a large number of small, family-owned businesses and medical offices, features one of the most "walkable" neighborhoods in Parma, and boasts a traffic count of more than 40,000 vehicles each day at the intersection of State and Snow Roads.
-This area also hosts the Ukrainian Independence Day parade (August).